Puybrun

 Puybrun (/fr/; Puègbrun) is a commune in the Lot department in south-western France.

 Toponymy

 The toponym Puybrun (in Occitan Pègbrun) is found in the form Bastida de Podio bruni which is formed from Puy which is a francization of the Occitan pèg, pech from the Latin podium with the meaning of place located on a height and brown because of the colour given by the iron ore.

 History

 In 1282, a bastide was founded at Puybrun by Philipe de Hardi and William IV, a cistercian Abbot of Dalon in the Perigord.
 A paréage had been created between the two in 1279.
 The bastide was not granted the right to build walls and ditches.
-The bastide would be attacked during the Hundred Years' War between the English and French and again during the French Wars of Religion in 1562 and again 1585.
+The bastide would be attacked by the English during the Hundred Years' War against the French and again by Protestants during the French Wars of Religion in 1562 and again 1585.